devops-sherpas/jfrog-training-labs/course-2/demo/03-projects/README.md

 6. Show how shared repository is viewable within the new project.
 7. Create custom roles.
 8. Associate users with roles.

+At the end of the demo, delete the project.